zaamigo/pytorch-ios/README.md

 ## Torch IOS Compilation
 0. Add submodules:

 First, ensure all submodules are updated and initialized:
 ```
 git submodule update --init --recursive
 ```

-1. First compile the library for the use-case you need:
+1. Compile the library for the use-case you need:

 Depending on your use case, you need to compile the library for either the simulator or the actual device.
 - Compile for the simulator
 ```